colinmattw/Word_Frequency_Analyzer/README.md

 Description:

 A short program I wrote to assist in a linear algebra project which quickly and easily analyzed the frequencies of words in a given text.
-It took an input file which was a .txt, and output a sorted csv file which contained a predetermined number of words and their frequencies.
+It takes an input file which was a .txt, and outputs a sorted csv file which contains a predetermined number of words and their frequencies.
-The program was run the following way: ~python3 word_freq.py <input_file.txt> <output_file.csv> <number_of_words>
+The program is run the following way: ~python3 word_freq.py <input_file.txt> <output_file.csv> <number_of_words>